 Beaches in Mallorca to explore by motorhome

-Finally, to end this post about road tripping Mallorca, some excellent beaches to visit:
+Finally, to end this post about road-tripping Mallorca, some excellent beaches to visit:

-Mallorca has more than 300 beaches and coves, so there are a lot to choose from.
+Mallorca has more than 300 beaches and coves, so there is a lot to choose from.
 When traveling by motorhome in Mallorca, you will be somewhat dependent on the parking options.
 To narrow it down, the following are very picturesque beaches that you can find without diverting much from the routes mentioned and all have car parks accessible for RVs.

 - In Pollensa: Cala San Vicente, Cala Murta, Cala Figuera, and Puerto Pollensa.